USHJA 2022 National Championships...

 #USHJA #GoldenBackstagePass #USHJAoutreach

-In all honesty, once that goal was met, we all got nervous by the almost unrealistic expectation that sort-of-inevitably attached itself to our going to back to Nationals, by last year’s National Champion outcome.
+In all honesty, once that goal was met, we all got nervous by the almost unrealistic expectation that sort-of-inevitably attached itself to our going to back to Nationals, this by last year’s Champion outcome!

 We did not want that to be our expectation at all as it was pretty much setting us up to come home disappointed of an experience meant to be The Reward in and of itself — for all the efforts put in leading up to it!
 We discussed this at length as a family and agreed to curb those expectations as much as humanly possible and remember to enjoy this new experience as it came…